cloudant-labs/slate/docs2017/src/tutorials/create_backup.md

 URL and database for the CouchDB or Cloudant instance that you want to work with CouchBackup.

 1. Set the `COUCH_URL` environment variable to specify the URL for the CouchDB or Cloudant instance.

     `export COUCH_URL=https://username:password@myhost.cloudant.com`

-2. Set the `COUCH_DATABASE` environment variable to specify the name of the database to back up or restore.
+2. Set the `COUCH_DATABASE` environment variable to specify the name of the database to back up and restore.

     `export COUCH_DATABASE=couchbackup-demo`